Pengwius/BCryptSwift/README.md

 ## Installation

-BCryptSwift is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+BCryptSwift is available through [CocoaPods](http://cocoapods.org) and [Swift Package Manager](https://swift.org/package-manager/)
+To install via CocoaPods, simply add the following line to your Podfile:

 ```ruby
 pod "BCryptSwift"
 ```

+To install via Swift Package Manager, use `https://github.com/felipeflorencio/BCryptSwift.git` as the URL and use the `.branch("master")` tag.

 ## Roadmap